-The Company provides unsecured advances to subsidiaries and monitors their results regularly.
-As at the end of the reporting date, there was no indication that the advances to subsidiaries are not recoverable.
+The Company provides unsecured advances to subsidiary and monitors its results regularly.
+As at the end of the reporting date, there was no indication that the advances to subsidiary is not recoverable.

 (b) Liquidity risk

 Liquidity risk is the risk that the Group and the Company will not be able to meet their financial obligations as they fall due, due to shortage of funds.